MicahMonfrini/JS_understanding-the-weird-parts/README.md

 **Lexical Environment:**

-Where you write certain pieces of your code matters in languages consider lexical environments important.
+Where you write certain pieces of your code matters in certain programming languages.
 In these languages, the lexical environment is crucial in order for the compiler to properly translate your code.

 This isn't the case for all programming languages.